portapps/portapps/.github/ISSUE_TEMPLATE/app_request.md

 ---
 name: App request
-about: Want an app to be *portapped* ?
+about: Want an app to be portapped ?
 ---

-> Please follow [this guide](http://portapps.github.io/doc/request-apps/) to file a proper request report.
+> Please follow the following guide to file a proper request report : http://portapps.github.io/doc/request-apps/

 * Name :
 * Description :